Luhya people: Population and politics

-Lidede is the king of the Luhyas.
 In Kenyan politics, the Luhya population, commonly referred to as the Luhya vote in an election year, was usually a deciding factor in the outcome of an election.
 The community was known to unite and vote as a block usually for a specific political candidate without division of mind and regardless of political differences.
 However, since the March 2013 general elections, this was proved wrong.
 They are now known to accept different ideologies.
 Politicians scramble for the Luhya vote since it is the most democratic voter in Kenya.
 Given their high population numbers, a political candidate who enjoys Luhya support is almost always poised to win the country's general elections, barring incidents of fraud.
 The community is thereafter "rewarded" politically, by one of their own being appointed vice president or to a high-profile political office by the winning candidate.
 In the 2002 general elections of Kenya, the Luhya proved this point when outgoing president Daniel Arap Moi appointed Musalia Mudavadi as vice president in an attempt to lure Luhyas to vote for Uhuru Kenyatta, his choice of successor with Musalia as running mate.
 The Luhyas remained adamant in their support for the opposition then led by Mwai Kibaki who also had a Luhya, Michael Kijana Wamalwa as running mate.
 The Luhyas dealt a severe blow to Moi's candidate by voting en masse for Kibaki who thereafter won the election with Wamalwa as his vice president.
 Of the eleven vice presidents of Kenya since independence, three have been Luhyas.

 Others who have held high-profile political offices include, Musalia Mudavadi, current deputy Prime Minister formerly 7th Vice President (Sept.
 2002 – Dec 2002), Michael Wamalwa Kijana, 8th Vice President of Kenya (January 2003 – August 2003), Moody Awori, 9th Vice President of Kenya (September 2003 – January 2008), Amos Wako, longest-serving Attorney General of Kenya - 19 years in office, Kenneth Marende, Speaker of the National Assembly and Zachaias Chesoni, late former Chief Justice of Kenya.